kronwiz/r3-mysql/README.md

     db/execute "delete from addressbook where userid = '11'"

-After a query the `num-rows` attribute always contains the number of rows affected by the operation; in the case of a "select" query this is the number of rows returned by the select.
+After a query the `num-rows` attribute contains the number of rows affected by the operation.

+In the case of a "select" query the `num-rows` value is set only if the result has been buffered on the client side.
+This is due to MySQL behaviour: by default, result sets for successfully executed queries are not buffered on the client and `fetch-row` fetches them one at a time from the server; in this case the total number of rows is not known in advance and `num-rows` is set to `-1`.
+To cause the complete result set to be buffered on the client you should set the database `store-result-client-side` attribute to `true` *before* calling the `execute` method; in this case `num-rows` is set to the total number of rows in the result set.

 If you insert a record into a table that contains an `AUTO_INCREMENT` column, you can obtain the value stored into that column by reading the `last-insert-id` attribute.